moritzWa/Repio/README.md

 "Shortterm": [3, 7, 14, 28, 42, 56, 98, 196]
 ```

 You can also create categories to organize your items.
-We recommend to schedule blocks of time to review items batched by one category to maintain a low [context switching cost](https://www.psychologytoday.com/us/blog/brain-wise/201209/the-true-cost-multi-tasking).
+Recommended is schedule blocks of time to review items batched by one category to maintain a low [context switching cost](https://www.psychologytoday.com/us/blog/brain-wise/201209/the-true-cost-multi-tasking).
 You can create new intervals and categories in the SETTING section.

 ### Demo